 If you find yourself in Dubrovnik region and would like to continue your journey towards Italy you can choose from taking a ferry or a plane.
 The Croatian company Jadrolinija operates a ferry route to the port of Bari in southern Italy.
 The ferry crossing takes around 10 hours.
 This service is only available from March until the end of October.

 If you need a more comfortable and faster means of travel you have several air connections between Dubrovnik and Italy.
 With Croatia Airlines you can travel to Rome throughout the year (via Split / Zagreb), while Vueling Airlines has direct flight between these two cities throughout the year (with more frequent service during the summer).
 EasyJet flies from Dubrovnik to Milan and Naples only during the summer season.
-With Volotea you can travel from Dubrovnik to Venice but again only in the summer.
+With Volotea you can travel from Dubrovnik to three Italian destinations - Bari, Milan and Venice but again only in the summer.

 There are daily bus services from Trieste to both Split and Dubrovnik, run by the Croatian bus company Autotrans.
 The journey takes around 10 hours.

 Getting from Split region to Italy is a much easier since two different companies run ferries to Italy.
 Jadrolinija operates a year round route from the port of Split to Ancona in the Marche region of Italy.
 During the summer, this ferry stops on the island of Hvar.

 On the same route you can also travel with SNAV with ferry services available from the end of March until the beginning of November.

 Split airport has flights to Rome Fiumicino, Florence, Venice, Milano, Naples, Palermo and Catania in the summer.

 The port of Zadar in northern Dalmatia has a ferry connection with Ancona in central Italy.
 This route is available starting form the beginning of June and runs until the end of September.
 Vueling Airlines flies from Zadar to Rome Fiumicino in the summer.